 - Material Requirements: Specifies a raw material needed to operate.
 Material requirements can be constraints to prevent activities from scheduling or starting before the material is available.

 - Activities: Activities are the smallest unit of work that can be scheduled.
 An Operation has only one activity unless it has been split into multiple activities.
 Activities specify the Production Status, Reported Quantity, Reported Time, etc.

 - Resource Usage (Blocks): Resource Usage Blocks are the time reserved on a resource to perform a single activity.
 Blocks are seen as rectangles on the Gantt Chart.
-Each activity has one block for each resource requirement in the operation.
+Each activity has one block for each resource requirement in operation.